 - Article - Marketing Yourself Professionally: The Two-Minute Infomercial

 - Article - Sample Informational Interview Questions

 Simmons Alumnae/i Resources

-- Simmons Alumnae/i & Friends - the focal point online for Simmons alumnae, including news, events, and the searchable database directory of thousands of Simmons alums, Simmons Alumnet
+- Simmons Alumnae/i & Friends - the focal point online for Simmons alumnae, including news and events.

 - Simmons LinkedIn Group - all you need to have is a LinkedIn account to join this active group of over 2,000 (and growing!)
 Simmons alums